pdany1116/is-iot-web/README.md

 ```
 cp appsettings.example.json appsetings.json
 ```
-`Note: Replace the environment variables with your values.
+`Note: Replace MongoDB, MQTT and AccuWeather settings with your values.
 All variables need to be defined!!!`

 ### Open solution with Visual Studio 2022.
 ### Clean and build solution.